ramirezlab/COVID-protein-drug-network/Files/README.md

 # Knime and Cytoscape files
-You cand find here for download the Knime workflow described in the methodology, and Cytoscape files for the Protein-Protein Interaction Network, and the Drug-protein Interaction Network.
+You can find here for download the Knime workflow described in the methodology, and Cytoscape files for the Protein-Protein Interaction Network, and the Drug-protein Interaction Network.